melis-wallet/melis-cm-client/README.md

 ## Android/iOS App

-At this point, we can only support the build of the *web version* of this client: the following steps are provided only as a reference for building the Cordova Android/iOS application.
+At this point, we can only support the build of the *web version* of this client.
+While everything is provided to build the Android/iOS application, we can not provide step-by-step instructions for setting up your Android Studio, Xcode environment.
+The following steps are provided only as a reference for building the Cordova Android/iOS application.
 You're on your own here.
 We understand this part is not user-friendly, we're working on it.